Streaming dictionary matching with mismatches: Introduction

 \subsection{Our results}

-In this work, we commence a study of dictionary matching with $k$ mismatches in the streaming model of computation.
-Our contribution is twofold.
-First, we show a streaming dictionary matching algorithm that uses space sublinear in $m$ and time sublinear in both $m$ and~$d$ (Section~\ref{main}).
-Similar to previous work on streaming pattern matching, we assume that we receive the dictionary first, preprocess it (without accounting for the preprocessing time), and then receive the text.

-\begin{theorem} For any $k \ge 1$, there is a streaming algorithm that solves dictionary matching with $k$ mismatches in $\Ooh(k d \log^k d)$ space and $\Ooh(k \log^{k} d + occ)$ worst-case time per arriving character.
-The algorithm is randomised and its answers are correct w.h.p.\footnote{$\Ooh$ hides a multiplicative factor polynomial in $\log m$ and w.h.p. means with that the error probability is at most $1/n^c$ for an arbitrary given constant $c$.} Both false-positive and false-negative errors are allowed. \end{theorem}

-Hereafter $occ$ is the number of $k$-mismatch occurrences of the patterns that end at the currently processed position of the text, i.e., it is at most $d$ and typically it is much smaller than the total number of the occurrences of the patterns in the text.
+In this work, we consider the problem of streaming dictionary matching with $k$ mismatches for arbitrary $d > 1$.

+As it can be seen, the time complexity of Corollary~\ref{cor:streaming-k-mismatch} depends on $d$ linearly, which is prohibitive for applications where the stream letters arrive at a high speed and the size of the dictionary is large, up to several thousands of patterns, as we must be able to process each letter before the next one arrives to benefit from the space advantages of streaming algorithms.
+In this work, we show an algorithm that uses $\Ooh(k d \log^k d)$ space and $\Ooh(k \log^{k} d + |\occ|)$ time per letter, assuming polynomial-size alphabet (Theorem~\ref{th:main-deamortised}).
 Our algorithm makes use of a new randomised variant of the $k$-errata tree (Section~\ref{sec:kerratatree}), a famous data structure of Cole, Gottlieb, and Lewenstein for dictionary matching with $k$ mismatches~\cite{kerratatree}.
 This variant of the $k$-errata tree allows to improve both the query time and the space requirements and can be considered as a generalisation of the $z$-fast tries~\cite{zfasttrie1,zfasttrie}, that have proved to be useful in many streaming applications.

-Compare our result to a streaming algorithm that can be obtained by a repeated application of the $k$-mismatch algorithm~\cite{Clifford:17}:

-\begin{corollary}[of Clifford et al.~\cite{Clifford:17}] For any $k \ge 1$, there is a streaming algorithm for dictionary matching with $k$ mismatches that uses $\Ooh(d k)$ space and $\Ooh(d \sqrt{k})$ time per character.
-The algorithm is randomised and its answers are correct w.h.p. \end{corollary}

-As it can be seen, the time complexity of Corollary~\ref{cor:streaming-k-mismatch} depends on $d$ in linear way, which is prohibitive for applications where the stream characters arrive at a high speed and the size of the dictionary is large, up to several thousands of patterns, as we must be able to process each character before the next one arrives to benefit from the space advantages of streaming algorithms.

-Our second contribution is a space lower bound for streaming dictionary matching with mismatches.
-In Section~\ref{sec:space_lower} we show the following claim by reduction from the Index problem (see the proof for the definition):

-\begin{lemma} Any streaming algorithm for dictionary matching with $k$ mismatches such that its answers are correct w.h.p. requires $\Omega(k d)$ bits of space. \end{lemma}
+We also show that any streaming algorithm for dictionary matching with $k$ mismatches requires $\Omega(k d)$ bits of space (Lemma~\ref{lm:space_lower_bound}).
+This lower bound implies that for constant values of $k$ our algorithm is optimal up to polylogarithmic factors.